ZupIT/nimbus-compose/README.md

 # Useful links
 - [Introductory article](https://medium.com/p/9a0d95686fd9/): blog post introducing Nimbus SDUI.
 - [Documentation](https://github.com/ZupIT/nimbus-docs): the documentation for both the frontend and backend libraries.
 This is not in a website format yet, but you can read everything through GitHub.
-- [Nimbus Core](https://github.com/ZupIT/nimbus-core): the common code between Nimbus SwiftUI and Nimbus Compose.
+- [Nimbus](https://github.com/ZupIT/nimbus): the common code between Nimbus SwiftUI and Nimbus Compose.
 This has been built using Kotlin Multiplatform Mobile (KMM).
 - [Nimbus Compose](https://github.com/ZupIT/nimbus-compose): all modules necessary to run Nimbus in a Jetpack Compose project.
 - [Nimbus SwiftUI](https://github.com/ZupIT/nimbus-swiftui): all modules necessary to run Nimbus in a SwiftUI project.
 - [Nimbus Compose Layout](https://github.com/ZupIT/nimbus-layout-compose): layout components for Nimbus Compose.